 Analysis | Tucker Carlson says Ukraine is not a democracy.
-Here are the facts
+Here are the facts.

 On Wednesday’s show, Carlson expanded on these themes, tossing in another Putin nostrum — that Ukraine is a “client state” of the United States.

 “Ukraine, to be technical, is not a democracy,” Carlson said.
-“Democracies don’t arrest political opponents and they don’t shut down opposition media, both of Ukraine has done.
+“Democracies don’t arrest political opponents, and they don’t shut down opposition media, both of which Ukraine has done.
 And by the way, Ukraine is a pure client state of the United States State Department — again, that’s fine.
-We are not made about that, go ahead and run Ukraine if you think you can do a better job than Ukraine is.
+We are not mad about that, go ahead and run Ukraine if you want, if you think you can do a better job than Ukrainians.
 Just don’t tell us it’s a democracy.”

 To some extent, whether Ukraine is a democracy is a matter of opinion, so we will not offer a Pinocchio rating.
-But Carlson — who has expressed admiration for Hungarian President Viktor Orban and his crackdown on civil liberties — is stacking the deck against Ukraine.
+But Carlson — who has expressed admiration for Hungarian President Viktor Orbán and his crackdown on civil liberties — is stacking the deck against Ukraine.
 It is a fledging democracy, with significant growing pains, largely the result of Russian pressure and interference in its affairs.
 It is certainly not “a tyranny.”

 The Facts

 Ukraine has many aspects of a democracy.
 The president, who is head of state and commander in chief, is chosen by a popular election.
 The legislature has a mix of single-seat and proportional representation.
-The prime minister who is chosen through a legislative majority and is head of government.
+The prime minister is chosen through a legislative majority and is head of government.
 The Supreme Court is appointed by the president upon nomination by the Supreme Council of Justice.

 “In April 2019 Volodymyr Zelensky was elected president in an election considered free and fair by international and domestic observers,” the State Department said in its 2021 Human Rights report.
 “In July 2019 the country held early parliamentary elections that observers also considered free and fair.”

 But what’s on paper is not necessarily the same as what happens in practice.
-The constitution, for instance, guarantees the right to peaceful assembly but there is no law that specifically provides for freedom of assembly.
+Ukraine’s constitution, for instance, guarantees the right to peaceful assembly, but there is no law that specifically provides for freedom of assembly.

 The country has struggled to build up a lasting democratic infrastructure as it has veered between leaders who lean toward Russia or toward the West.
 Corruption remains a serious problem that government officials have only halfheartedly addressed.

-Zelensky has been engaged in a bitter political feud with the man he defeated in a landslide in the 2019 election, Petro O. Poroshenko.
+Zelensky has been engaged in a bitter political feud with the man he defeated in a landslide 2019 election, Petro Poroshenko.
 Prosecutors have sought to arrest Poroshenko on charges of treason and supporting terrorism, but a court in January said he could await trial while released on his own recognizance.
 Poroshenko had been accused of facilitating coal purchases for government enterprises from mines under the control of Moscow-backed insurgents in eastern Ukraine, helping finance the militants.
 He says the charges are politically motivated.

-Freedom House, a nonpartisan think tank which ranks democracies, has labeled Ukraine “a transitional or hybrid regime” in one recent report and “partly free” in a second report.
+Freedom House, a nonpartisan think tank that ranks democracies, has labeled Ukraine “a transitional or hybrid regime” in one recent report and “partly free” in a second report.

 Hungary, Carlson’s fave, is also listed as a “transitional or hybrid regime” and does not rank much higher than Ukraine.
-Ukraine’s overall Freedom score, moreover, is higher than Mexico and Indonesia, two countries often labeled democracies.
+Ukraine’s overall Freedom House score, moreover, is higher than that of Mexico and Indonesia, two countries often labeled democracies.

 The Economist Intelligence Unit, which in its 2021 Democracy Index listed the United States as a “flawed democracy,” also pegged Ukraine as a “hybrid regime.”
 Other Eastern European countries in that category included Armenia, Georgia and Bosnia.